Twelfth Night (1933 film): Production

 After Orson Welles's return from Europe, his friend and former headmaster Roger Hill invited him to join the Todd faculty and co-direct the Todd School's production of Twelfth Night.
 Using the edited version of the play that would appear in their book Everybody's Shakespeare (1934), Welles designed the costumes and conceived and created the set.
 The production made use of Kenneth Macgowan's concept of having the stage as a giant open book, with the turning pages being changes of scenery, painted by Welles himself.

-Using a color motion picture camera loaned to him by Hill, Welles increased the lighting and filmed most of a dress rehearsal — his very first film.
+Using a 16mm motion picture camera loaned to him by Hill, Welles increased the lighting and filmed most of a dress rehearsal in color — his very first film.
 Welles operated the camera himself, leaving it in a static position in the auditorium.
 A silent film camera was used, but Welles later recorded an accompanying narration on a gramophone disc.

 Hill suggested to Welles that he film the play, wrote biographer Frank Brady, who viewed the result firsthand:

 The print that I saw of Orson's Twelfth Night in Roger Hill's living room in Miami, a half-century later, was still perfectly preserved with rich color and quite professionally focused but without any camera movement, or pronounced flourishes or angles.
 It was simply shot from one point of view, perhaps from the middle of the tenth row of the theater: an amateur recording of the play on film rather than a piece of cinema.

 The Todd School production of Twelfth Night received the silver cup from the Chicago Drama League after competition at the Century of Progress Exposition in July–August 1933.
 The cast included Hascy Tarbox as Sir Andrew Aguecheek and Roger Hill's daughter Joanne Hill as Viola.
 The play was presented at the English Village at the Chicago World's Fair.

 "A short film excerpt from it is still in the Hills' possession", wrote critic Richard France.
 "Unfortunately, Welles's original staging was not used, only his set.
 A small backdrop is completely covered with a bright stylized rendering of a London street."

 Preservation status

-Although the film was believed lost for a while, at least one extended fragment of a copy has survived in the private possession of Welles's former teacher and lifelong mentor Roger Hill, who produced the play.
-In March 2024, the copy was transferred to digital by her granddaughter, Wendy Hill, and released on the internet.
-In addition, in the 1930s and 1940s, copies of the film were available for hire by schools and drama societies.
+In the 1930s and 1940s, rental copies of the film were distributed to schools and drama societies.
+The film was once believed lost, but at least one extended fragment survived in the private possession of Welles's former teacher and lifelong mentor Roger Hill, who produced the play.
+In March 2024, that copy was digitized by Hill's granddaughter and made available on the internet.

-Although it is the earliest surviving footage filmed by Welles, it was not the first time he had used a film camera – he told one biographer that he had first done so when making a silent home movie of a visit to St. Peter's Basilica in the Vatican, at the age of nine (in 1924–25).
+Although it is the earliest surviving footage filmed by Welles, it was not the first time he had used a film camera.
+He told a biographer that he had first done so when making a silent home movie of a visit to St. Peter's Basilica in the Vatican, at the age of nine (in 1924–1925).